Understanding Treatment for A

 Fever of Unknown Origin

-Fever of unknown origin (FUO), pyrexia of unknown origin (PUO) or febris e causa ignota (febris E.C.I.) refers to a condition in which the patient has an elevated temperature and despite investigations by a physician no explanation can be found.
+A fever of unknown origin (FUO), also known as pyrexia of unknown origin (PUO) or febris e causa ignota (febris E.C.I.), refers to a fever of at least 101° F that lasts over a few weeks or occurs frequently without an explanation — despite investigations by a physician or a team of physicians.

 What causes a Fever of Unknown Origin (FUO)?